sanyaade-teachings/thetaStudioReload/README.md

 HyperReload uses [node-webkit](https://github.com/rogerwang/node-webkit) as its runtime (an amazing piece of software).

-There is no actual build step, you can clone the source, then run using node-webkit.
-The HyperReload runnable files and node-webkit manifest file are in the UI directory.
+There is no need to do an actual build, you can clone the source, then run using node-webkit.
+Just place node-webkit executable files in the same folder as package.json and launch node-webkit.

 ## Documentation and site structure

 [Documentation and downloads](http://hyperreload.com) are on [hyperreload.com](http://hyperreload.com).

-Documentation is also available in the "Documentation" window in HyperReload.

 [Design documents and developer documentation](https://github.com/divineprog/HyperReload/wiki) is on the GitHub wiki (still in its infancy).